 By: MADDI MCGILLVRAY

 His latest film Wildling, which comes to theatres and VOD this Friday the 13th, is the impressive feature debut from director Fritz Böhm.
-Reminiscent of classic fairy tales and folklore, it centres on a young girl named Anna (Bel Powley) who has been raised in isolation under the care of a mysterious man she only knows as “Daddy” (Dourif).
+Reminiscent of classic fairy tales and folklore, it centres on a young girl named Anna (Bel Powley) who has been raised by a mysterious man she only knows as “Daddy” (Dourif).
 He keeps her locked away in an attic and tells her terrifying stories about child-eating monsters called “the wildling.”
 Anna is then freed by small-town sheriff Ellen Cooper (Liv Tyler) who tries to help her adjust to normal life as a teenager.
 However, as Anna matures and reaches puberty, the traumas from her childhood return and reveal dark secrets about her past.

-In this exclusive interview with Rue Morgue, Dourif discusses how fatherhood brought him to the role, his prolific career and what really scares him.
+In this exclusive interview with Rue Morgue, Dourif discusses how fatherhood brought him to the role, his prolific career, and what really scares him.

 Wildling centres on the bizarre relationship between Anna and her mysterious father figure “Daddy.”
 Did being a parent yourself impact how you approached this character?